gds-attic/government-digital-strategy/source/digital/strategy/09-actions-and-themes.md

 The majority of the benefits will be achieved by the 7 transactional departments.
-Therefore we will focus on redesigning their services as a first priority, with three ‘exemplar’ services in each of these departments receiving end to end redesign by March 2015.
+Therefore we will focus on redesigning their services as a first priority, with 3 ‘exemplar’ services in each of these departments receiving end to end redesign by March 2015.

 Service redesign and prototyping work for these exemplar services will